manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 ## Gradle

 Here is a sample `build.gradle` script using `manifold-preprocessor`.
-Change `targetCompatibility` and `sourceCompatibility` compatibility to your desired Java version (8 - 14), the script takes care of the rest.
+Change `targetCompatibility` and `sourceCompatibility` to your desired Java version, the script takes care of the rest.
 ```groovy
 plugins {
     id 'java'